 Unique Factors Affecting the AUD

 The currency of Australia is particularly volatile and uncommonly counter-cyclical.
-While the majority of developed economies are known to trade in tandem with eachother, Australia is somewhat different as it produces few manufacturing exports and the majority of the nation’s exports are sent to Asian developing economies.
-As their economy is closely tied to commodity prices, the volatility in that market has historically led to some volatility in the AUD in turn.
+While the majority of developed economies are known to trade in tandem with each other, Australia is somewhat different as it produces few manufacturing exports, and the majority of the nation’s exports are sent to Asian developing economies.
+As their economy is closely tied to commodity prices, the volatility in that market has historically led in turn to some volatility in the AUD.
 One of the most popular AUD pairings is the AUD/JPY currency pair.
-As the interest rate in Japan is low and the Australian interest rate is high, and thanks to the overlap in time zones, the AUD has proven popular to carry traders, although any speculation about either nation’s interest rates leads to a disproportionate impact on the currencies.
-Australia is fairly unique within its geographical region for its stable governance and pro-business environment, however China is now starting to impact upon the Australian regional role as it is becoming a viable choice for South East Asian investors who want to move their assets to a country outside their home base.
-Both India and China also have a major impact upon the economic and trading performance of Australia as they important many Australian commodities and Australia in turn imports a lot of consumer goods and machinery made in these countries.
+As the interest rate in Japan is low and the Australian interest rate is high, and there is an overlap in time zones, the AUD has proven popular to carry-traders, although any speculation about either nation’s interest rates can lead to a disproportionate impact on the two currencies.
+Australia is fairly unique within its geographical region for its stable governance and pro-business environment; however, China is now starting to impact upon the Australian regional role, as it is becoming a viable choice for South East Asian investors who want to move their assets to a country outside their home base.
+Both India and China also have a major impact on the economic and trading performance of Australia, as they important many Australian commodities, and Australia in turn imports a lot of consumer goods and machinery made in these countries.